tpatten/squirrel_driver/uibk_robot_driver/README.md

 /real/robotino/joint_control/get_max_dist_per_cycle

-After running the controller, it is initialized on freeze mode for safety reasons.
+After running the driver, it is initialized on freeze mode for safety reasons.
 To enable movement, a message of type std_msgs/Int32 containing '10' should be sent over:

 /real/robotino/settings/switch_mode